 - your career goals

 You now have 7 “questions” under which you can begin drafting some bullet points.
 It’s important that you provide an answer to each of these questions.
-I suggest bullet points instead of diving into writing because many people begin writing but end up stressing out about writing the perfect sentence (I know, because I am one of those people).
+I suggest bullet points instead of diving into writing because many people begin writing but end up stressing out about writing the perfect sentence.
 Start with bullet points and think big.
 Write down anything and everything you can think of that might relate to the questions.
 Also, talk through some ideas with family, friends, professors, colleagues, whoever!
 It’s always interesting to hear other people’s perspectives on the trajectory of your career.

 Most personal statements require you to describe your career goals.
 One thing I often hear from people is that they don’t really know what they want to do in their career and therefore don’t quite know how to answer this question.
 The thing is, most people don’t really know what they want to do with their life.
 However, the personal statement is not the place to speculate about your career path.
 If you are applying to a professional fellowship, your personal statement should express how and why you are committed to working in that professional field.
 The reason you need to sound confident about your career path in the personal statement is because a fellowship organization is more likely to pick a person who is focused and committed to a specific career in line with the fellowship, than a person who is just exploring options.